 Create a holistic science communication strategy

-In today’s fast-paced research environment, new research often goes unnoticed due to the lack of an efficient science communication strategy.
+In today’s fast-paced research environment, new research requires an efficient science communication strategy to get noticed.
 By integrating various channels and outputs to create a cohesive story from your research, a holistic approach ensures that your target audience recognises your project, starts to trust you and eventually your science.

 Which science communication campaigns should we start?